Want to know here to find the best art in Italy? Look no further!

 Here’s my guide to the Bargello Museum.

 4. San Marco Monastery

 This is truly one of my favorite spots in Florence.
 San Marco Monastery is an extraordinary decorative complex, one of the most unusual things to do in Florence.
-San Marco is a secret haven of early Renaissance paintings and frescos.
+San Marco is a secret haven of the best early Renaissance paintings and frescos in Italy.

 It’s a rare opportunity to see Early Renaissance masterpieces in situ.
 You can admire art in its original location and understand how contemporary audiences experienced it.
 This simply isn’t the case at the Uffizi or almost any other museum in Europe.

 At this Renaissance convent-museum, you travel back in time to a nearly perfectly preserved 600 year old Dominican monastery.

 It was paid for by Medici family money, designed by the stellar architect Michelozzo, and decorated with delicate frescos by one of the most sublime painters of the Renaissance — Fra Angelico.
 The fiery preacher Girolamo Savonarola even lived there.